 - Checking Mid-Term Grade Estimates and Semester Grades

-- Learning about Tutoring Support, Disability Services, and Other Academic Resources
+- Learning about Tutoring Support, Accessibility Services, and Other Academic Resources

 - Requesting a New Academic Advisor

 You can add or drop classes and select credit/no entry during the seven-day add-drop period of any semester.
 If you are a new OWU student, your advisor will need to "authorize" you in Self-Service before you can make a schedule change during the add-drop period of the fall or spring term.